DylanUpchr/Blackrust/docs/index.md

 Blackrust v0 is a multi-architecture program for linux that , at the startup of the computer, will offer a remote desktop session via many protocols aswell as an offline local desktop.

-This projet is a thin client, which aims to reduce the size and cost of the many machines given to employees in a company.
+This project is a thin client, which aims to reduce the size and cost of the many machines given to employees in a company.
 These thin clients will connect to a centralized server where the users workspace will be and will offer greater processing power.
 ## Objectifs
 Logiciel qui permet de: